 - “[Your Product/Service] Unleashed: Advanced Techniques for Power Users” As this webinar is a special training session for the pros.
 You must show your users the secret moves and advanced features.
 Your main aim should be to turn them into real pros of your offering.

-- .“Best Practices from Top [Your Solution] Power Users” This is like having a friendly conversation with the best in the field.
+- “Best Practices from Top [Your Solution] Power Users.”
+It is like having a friendly conversation with the best in the field.
 Invite experienced power users who’ve achieved remarkable feats using your product and generously share their valuable tips and insights.